htdebeer/pandocomatic/documentation/why_pandocomatic.md

 ~~~

 Sure, when I write about history, the [CSL](http://citationstyles.org/) file
-and bibliography changes.
+and bibliography change.
 And I do not need the `--mathjax` option like I do
 when I am writing about mathematics education.
 Still, all these invocations
 are quite similar.

 I already wrote the program *do-pandoc.rb* as part of a
 [Ruby](https://www.ruby-lang.org/en/) wrapper around pandoc,